marchyman/GeoTag/README.md

 seeing this bug.
 Apple fixed the issue in version 14.4 (or perhaps it was 14.4.1).
 It is not a problem in the latest versions of Sonoma or in Sequoia.

+## WIP

+### Updates

+- show image names in orange when it appears to be a valid image format but there is no existing metadata or the metadata can not be read.
+This is the case with Fujifilm Compressed Raw files, for example.
+If the image can not be previewed it is a format that can not be decoded.
+  Otherwise it is an image with no metadata.

 ## GeoTag 5.6

 ### Updates